MysteryPancake/Houdini-OpenCL/README.md

 In VEX, you can run code over Detail, Primitives, Points or Vertices.

 OpenCL doesn't care about this.
-It gives you a bunch of workitems that can run whatever code you want.
+It just makes a bunch of workitems that can run whatever code you want.

 The workitem index (`get_global_id(0)` / `@elemnum`) can represent whatever you want in the kernel.